-OCCI base type(s) The OCCI base types are Entity, Resource and Link.
+98 OCCI base type(s) The OCCI base types are Entity, Resource and Link.
 See section 5.4.

-template A mechanism to provide default values for a entity instance.
+99 template A mechanism to provide default values for an entity instance.
 See section 5.3.7.

-type A type refer to one of those defined by the OCCI Core Model.
+type A type refers to one of those defined by the OCCI Core Model.
 The OCCI Core Model types are Category, Attribute, Kind, Mixin, Action, Entity, Resource and Link.

-concrete type/sub-type A concrete sub-type is a type that can be instantiated.
+102 concrete type/sub-type A concrete type or sub-type is a type that can be instantiated.

-4 OCCI Core
+103 4 OCCI Core

-The Open Cloud Computing Interface is a boundary protocol and API that acts as a service front-end to a provider's internal management framework.
+104 The Open Cloud Computing Interface is a boundary protocol and API that acts as a service front-end to a

+105 provider's internal management framework.
 Figure 1 shows OCCI's place in a provider's architecture.